I Have Moved

-Ross A. Knepper is a Research Scientist in the Distributed Robotics Laboratory at the Massachusetts Institute of Technology.
+Ross A. Knepper is an Assistant Professor in the Department of Computer Science at Cornell University.
 His research focuses on the theory, algorithms, and mechanisms of automated assembly.
+Previously, Ross was a Research Scientist in the Distributed Robotics Lab at MIT.
 Ross received his M.S and Ph.D. degrees in Robotics from Carnegie Mellon University in 2007 and 2011.
 Before his graduate education, Ross worked in industry at Compaq, where he designed high-performance algorithms for scalable multiprocessor systems; and also in commercialization at the National Robotics Engineering Center, where he adapted robotics technologies for customers in government and industry.
 Ross has served as a volunteer for Interpretation at Death Valley National Park, California.

 The White House Office of Science and Technology Policy hosted an event on Google+ Hangout about robotics.
 The event featured a panel of five robotics experts, and it included a live demo of part of our IkeaBot system.
 Watch the video at We the Geeks: Robots.